SERG-Delft/delftswa/suggested-reading.md

 1. Nick Rozanski and Eoin Woods.
 [Software Systems Architecture: Working with Stakeholders Using Viewpoints and Perspectives][views].
 Addison-Wesley, 2012, 2nd edition.
   _A somewhat abstract book, yet based on years of experience of the authors in an enterprise setting.
 Perhaps more of a reference than a book to study cover to cover, but full of useful views, perpsectives, and patterns._

+1. Gregor Hohpe.
+[The Software Architect Elevator](https://architectelevator.com/book/).
+O'Reilly, 2020. _Argues that the successful architect should easily navigate between "engine room" (in the basement) and the boardroom (at the top of the sky scraper).
+Book based on years of experience from the trenches.
+Don't miss Hohpe's [50 min. techtalk](https://www.youtube.com/watch?v=Zq2VcRZmz78) summarizing the key points of this book._

 [aosabook]: http://aosabook.org/en/index.html
 [lsa]: http://www.leansoftwarearchitecture.com/